 - Begin by washing and drying the apples.
 After they are dried, use the mandolin, or a sharp knife, and cut them into thin slices, about ⅛ inch thick.

-- Sprinkle a tsp of cinnamon on the apple slices and place them in the air fryer basket, in a single layer.
+- Sprinkle a teaspoon of cinnamon on the apple slices and place them in the air fryer basket, in a single layer.

 - Once they are in the basket, set the temperature to 380 degrees F with a cook time of 8-10 minutes.